Salkantay Trek Difficulty: An Honest Review

 But it’s not a technical hike and is doable with little training (depending on your physical condition).

-The altitude of the Salkantay Pass: The most difficult part of the Salkantay trek
+The most difficult part of the Salkantay trek is the Salkantay Pass, which you’ll reach on day 2.

 Salkantay Trek vs Inca Trail